zonafets/NTE/README.md

 * from a JSON definition that generates HTML and Javascript code
 * or from a complex HTML definition that generates simple HTML and Javascript?

+And:

+* when change from View to Add/Edit tab, I need to clean data
+* so the Edit ViewModel must know that the app enter into its tab or the app must know the Edit object
+* we call the App.Add(), it clean data and change tab

 JSON allows us to write deviant code.
 HTML force us to follow a predefined flow.